jakubbilko/node-cli-starter/README.md

 - `build:exe` - creates the executable from the compiled sources
 - `check-types` - runs the typescipt compiler to check for errors
 - `test` - run tests

+## TODO

+[] Allow the developer to specify the build targets for the executable [] CLI tool for scaffolding?